One Day at a Time

 Compartmentalizing

 My ex-husband used to tell me I’d be a good pilot because I was good at compartmentalizing: the ability to isolate issues and keep myself moving forward, looking forward, thinking forward.
 The ability to get on with it.
-This skill, or more specifically coping/defense mechanism, has served me well (I think).
+This skill, or more specifically this coping/defense mechanism, has served me well (I think).

 But I suddenly found myself in a place of fear, loss, and sorrow, and rather than compartmentalizing it, I am sitting in it.